kitsudaiki/SakuraTree-Documentation/source/blossoms/special.rst

     * - ignore_errors
       - bool-value
       - (Optional) Can be set to *true* to ignore the exit value of the called command.
 (Default: false)

+    * - trim_output
+      - bool-value
+      - (Optional) Can be set to *true* to trim out string-output of the command to erase whitespaces, linebreaks and tabs from the beginning and the end of the string-output.
+(Default: false)

 **Output**: